 Photo: Red Hill.

-Two years afterwards, in 2004, Seagate was the first to restore a decent warranty policy.
-Frankly, we no longer cared.
-Like WD and Maxtor, Seagate had lost our trust by adopting that shonky policy back in October 2002, and never really earned it back again — partly also because the Seagate drives we bought in the couple of years leading up to the warranty cut did not perform well.
-In any case, the Samsung drives we used from this time on were so consistently good that we never felt the need to try another brand.
+Two years afterwards in 2004, Seagate was the first to restore a decent warranty policy, followed by some of the others.
+We no longer cared.
+Like WD and Maxtor, Seagate had lost our trust and never really earned it back again — partly also because the Seagate drives we bought in the couple of years leading up to the warranty cut did not stand up very well.
+In any case, the Samsung drives we used from 2002 on were so consistently good that we never felt the need to try another brand.

 (Almost a decade later, Western Digital bought out most of Hitachi GST and Seagate bought out Samsung Storage leaving just two major players in the hard drive industry.
 Seagate soon shut down Samsung hard drive production and, with our most-trusted brand gone, we had no choice but to switch.
-We have been selling Seagate drives since that time and we miss the hard-earned sense of absolute confidence we used to get with Samsung hard drives, but the Seagates seem to be doing well so far.)
+We went back to Seagate and they were pretty good on the whole, but we always missed the sense of absolute confidence we used to have with Samsung hard drives.)